-The audit committee met four times during fiscal 2022 with Beam Therapeutics Inc.'s management and Deloitte & Touche LLP, or Deloitte, Beam Therapeutics Inc.'s independent registered public accounting firm, including, but not limited to, meetings held to review and discuss the annual audited and quarterly financial statements and the Company's earnings press releases.
+The audit committee met four times during fiscal 2023 with Beam Therapeutics Inc.'s management and Deloitte & Touche LLP, or Deloitte, Beam Therapeutics Inc.'s independent registered public accounting firm, including, but not limited to, meetings held to review and discuss the annual audited and quarterly financial statements and the Company's earnings press releases.

 We believe that we fully discharged our oversight responsibilities as described in our charter, including with respect to the audit process.
-We reviewed and discussed our audited financial statements for the fiscal year ended December 31, 2022, including internal control testing under Section 404 of the Sarbanes-Oxley Act, including internal control testing under Section 404 of the Sarbanes-Oxley Act, with management and Deloitte.
+We reviewed and discussed our audited financial statements for the fiscal year ended December 31, 2023, including internal control testing under Section 404 of the Sarbanes-Oxley Act, with management and Deloitte.
 Management has the responsibility for the preparation of Beam Therapeutics Inc.'s financial statements, and Deloitte has the responsibility for the audit of those statements.
-The Audit Committee discussed with Deloitte the matters required to be discussed by Public Company Accounting Oversight Board (the "PCAOB") and the SEC.
-We received the written disclosures and the letter from Deloitte required by applicable requirements of the PCAOB concerning any relationships between Deloitte and Beam Therapeutics Inc. and the potential effects of any disclosed relationships on Deloitte's independence, and discussed with Deloitte their audit plans, audit scope, identification of audit risks and their audit efforts, and discussed and reviewed the results of Deloitte's examination of Beam Therapeutics Inc.'s financial statements both with and without management.
+The Audit Committee discussed with Deloitte the matters required to be discussed by rules and regulations of the Public Company Accounting Oversight Board (the "PCAOB") and the SEC.
+We received the written disclosures and the letter from Deloitte required by applicable requirements of the PCAOB standards concerning any relationships between Deloitte and Beam Therapeutics Inc. and the potential effects of any disclosed relationships on Deloitte's independence, and discussed with Deloitte its independence.
+We reviewed with Deloitte their audit plan, audit scope, identification of audit risks and their audit efforts, and discussed and reviewed the results of Deloitte's examination of Beam Therapeutics Inc.'s financial statements both with and without management.